SyedHassanShah8004086/SyedHassanShah8004086/README.md

 - 👋 Hi, I’m Syed Hassan Shah
 - 👀 I’m interested in Web Development/Software Development
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to internship.
 - 📫 How to reach me through github
 - ⚡ write a code and do enjoy ...